Austine-Omondi/PortfolioProjects/Bank Customer Churn Project/CASE_STUDY.md

 | Spain | 2,477 | 413 | 16.67% |
 | France | 5,014 | 810 | 16.15% |

-Germany had the highest churn rate, at approximately twice the rates in Spain and France.
+Germany had the highest churn rate, at about twice the rates in Spain and France.
 Germany and France contributed similar numbers of churned customers, even though France had roughly twice as many customers.

 ### Churn by gender